ChugR/car-day/README.md

 ![Photo shoot with a minibike](photos/cars03-minibike.jpg "Photo shoot with a minibike")

-While photographing the cars these two guys blew through on a minibike.
+While photographing the cars these two teens blew through on a minibike.
 Ahhh, life in rural eastern Pennsylvania!

 ## About the cars

 ### 1950 Ford Fordor(?)

 * My dad bought it new
-* Second gear got damaged and it ran rough.
-We took the transmission apart and ground all the teeth off of second gear so that the car was a two-speed with only first and third gears moving the car.
+* Second gear eventually got damaged and it sounded really bad.
+We fixed it by grinding the teeth off of the failed gear so that the car was a two-speed with only first and third gears moving the car.

 ### 1948 Chevrolet